UniKerogen/gpt-web-desktop/README.md

 - [x] Multiple ChatBot for Selection
 - [x] Open ChatBots in Multiple Window
 - [x] Baked-in Tips for Chatting with ChatBots
+- [x] Quick Selection for ChatBots in Dock Menu

 ## App Screens